jwburke256/UofOregon-CS-322-project-1/README.md

 # UOCIS322 - Project 1 #

-This project is a simple python webpage server.
+This project involves creating and adjusting simple python webpage server.
+Server is able to take GET requests and return the proper HTTP response codes and html pages.

 ### Name: Jacob Burke